COMHIS/python-basics/3_basic_concepts_ii/part3.md

 print(my_dict)
 my_dict = {"name":"Introduction to Digital Humanities", "points": 5, "year":2017, "semester":Autumn, "start_date":"1.9.2017"}
 ```
+A crucial difference compared to lists is that dictionaries are not in any specific order.
+We will come back to this later when telling how dictionaries are iterated over.

 A very common computational / corpus linguistic task is to compile a word frequency list out of large text.
 It is easy to do using a dictionary: